thrkll/ruv-dl/README.md

 ## Features

-- Download video and audio files from RUV.is from a provided URL.
+- Download video ~~and audio files~~ from RUV.is from a provided URL.
+(Downloading radio content temporarily unavailable - 27.12.19)
 - Choose video quality.
 - Download subtitle files in .srt format.
 - Video downloads in .mp4 format, audio in .mp3 format.

 ## Requirements